amywlchong/full-stack-open/part7-React-router-custom-hooks-and-styling/README.md

 ## [updated-bloglist-frontend](https://github.com/amywlchong/full-stack-open/tree/master/part7-React-router-custom-hooks-and-styling/updated-bloglist-frontend)

 This directory contains an upgraded and refactored version of the blog list application.
-Users are free to view blogs, and upon authentication, they can add blogs they find online, like them, delete the blogs they added, and post comments.
+Users are free to view blogs, and upon authentication, they can add blogs, like them, delete the blogs they added, and post comments.
 The application has been updated to offer a navigation menu for seamless navigation between various blog and user views, coupled with robust state management.
 Moreover, it has been styled with Material UI to showcase a responsive and aesthetic UI.

 **Skills demonstrated:**
 - Leveraging useReducer, context, custom hook, and React Query for robust state management